hackbg/fadroma/CONTRIBUTING.md

 of the base image.
 In the spirit of reproducible builds, this prevents a hostile build environment from potentially replacing base images with its own versions for "optimization" purposes.

+### Notes

+* When refactoring, avoid turning static methods into arrow functions, as they may depend on static inheritance (whose behavior is different in arrow functions).